dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_developers/for_developers.md

 ### Pillage

-Contracts that do not implement the `ableToWithdrawRewards` function (as explained [here](./contract_liquidstaking) forfeit their staking rewards, and these rewards will be pillaged by the Milkomeda DAO.
+Contracts that do not implement the `ableToWithdrawRewards` function (as explained [here](/cardano/liquid-staking/for_developers/#claiming-rewards) forfeit their staking rewards, and these rewards will be pillaged by the Milkomeda DAO.

-When an account is Pillaged, its accumulated rewards is removed and the value is automatically staked on behalf of the pillager (Milkomeda DAO).
+When an account is Pillaged, its accumulated rewards are removed and the value is automatically staked on behalf of the pillager (Milkomeda DAO).

 ```solidity
     function pillage(address _account, bytes32 _transactionId) external {